vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

 `channel` option is used to config _Feed Channels_.

-For available options, please see [Config → Channel][feed-config-channel]
+For available options, please see <ProjectLink name="feed2" path="/config/channel.html">Config → Channel</ProjectLink>.

 ### atomOutputFilename